hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 max-peers=42
 ```

-Specifies the maximum P2P peer connections that can be established.
+Specifies the maximum P2P connections that can be established.
 The default is 25.

 ### metrics-category